In the Wilson Quarterly, Nicholas Eberstadt argues that warnings of demographic diasters are vastly overrated.

 William H. Frey, a demographer at the Brookings Institution, speaks with CFR.org about the U.S. population hitting the 300 million milestone and what America will look like in the years to come.

-Also known as the Cairo Concensus, the Cairo Declaration on Population and Development was written at the International Conference on Population and Development on September 4, 1994.
+Also known as the Cairo Consensus, the Cairo Declaration on Population and Development was written at the UN's International Conference on Population and Development on September 4, 1994.
 The document included reproductive health and rights, women's empowerment, and gender equality as cornerstones of the UN's population and development programs.